ghomem/puppet_infrastructure/README.md

 ### What is this repository for? ###

-* Common baseline Puppet Classes
+Common baseline Puppet Classes that automate Linux infrastructure.

 ### What is the License? ###